HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/wcm_dev_elements_ai_assistance.md

 # AI assistance for descriptions, keyword generation, translation, and sentiment analysis in a content item

-This section provides the steps on how to use AI assistance for generating descriptions, keywords, and getting sentiment analysis on content elements.
+This section provides the steps on how to use AI assistance for generating descriptions, keywords, translation, and getting sentiment analysis on content elements.

 ## Prerequisite